wdove/toggleButton/README.md

 The height and width of the image
 ```

 Use one image base with 'Css Sprites' technique see: http://css-tricks.com/css-sprites/ .
-Use a unique image for each state of checkbox like this
+Use an unique image for each state of checkbox like this

 ![Doves.png](http://wdove.github.com/toggleButton/images/Doves.png)